-Meghan Markle Is Not Throwing Kate Middleton A Baby Shower, Despite Tabloid Report
+Meghan Markle Is Not Throwing Kate Middleton A Baby Shower, Despite Tabloid Report [Debunked]

 — Mirror Royal (@MirrorRoyal) March 12, 2018

-But, as we mentioned earlier, Gossip Cop has found lots of holes in the story.
+As mentioned, Gossip Cop has found lots of holes in the story.
 While they admit that Pippa is known for her party planning, they point out that it’s questionable that details, like the number of people on the guest list, would be revealed to a supermarket tabloid.
 They also reference an ABC News story which states that it’s very likely that Kate Middleton did not have a baby shower when she was pregnant with her first child in 2013.
-The reason?

-First of all, the article states that baby showers are still catching on in the UK.
-But the core of the reason for no baby shower seems to be that it’s seen as “inappropriate” because the Royals are wealthy.
+First of all, the article states that baby showers are still catching on in the U.K. But the core of the reason for no baby shower seems to be that it’s seen as “inappropriate” because the royals are wealthy.
 Royal expert, Victoria Arbiter, told ABC News that any gifts that the Royal Family receives are supposed to be “respectfully returned.”
 We can see evidence that this is true because Prince William and Kate did not opt for a wedding registry but asked for charitable donations instead.

 If it’s likely that Kate Middleton did not have a baby shower for her first child because of royal protocol, then it seems likely that she may not have one for her third child.
 So, it looks like Life & Style made up a story to capitalize on all of the frenzy around the British royal family because of Meghan Markle and Prince Harry’s upcoming wedding.